FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

 None

 **Preconditions:**
-New player clicked on cancel and the player is in the tutorial world.
+New player clicked on quit and the player is in the tutorial world.

 **Main flow:**
 1. The alternative flow can start anywhere.
-2. The system shows a pop-up message "Tutorial ended".
-3. The system returns to the real world.
+2. The system returns to main menu.
-4. The use case ends.
+3. The use case ends.

 **Postconditions:**
 1. The player is back to the real world